- Best Electric Tankless Water Heater Reviews

 The most important thing you need to remember is to use a pipe with a rubber gasket so that it forms a perfect seal.
 Also, when placing the pipe, even though some manufacturers say it is not needed, apply the sealant tape or a paste to absolutely prevent leaks and heat loss.

 How far the water must travel from the unit to your fixture also plays a vital role in the efficiency of your heating system.
-The compact design of electric tankless water heaters allows them to be installed virtually anywhere with a water and electric supply.
+The compact design of electric tankless water heaters allows them to be installed virtually anywhere with water and electric supply.
 By being close to the point of use, any heat loss from the hot water becomes negligible, if there is any at all.

-Because electric on-demand units are placed near the source of use and use efficient heating elements to heat up water in small spaces, it becomes clear why they have a high EF rating.
+Because electric on-demand units are placed near the source of use and use efficient heating elements to heat up the water in small spaces, it becomes clear why they have a high EF rating.
 Most manufacturers will state the efficiency of the model in the manual, or in the rest of the supplied literature that comes with them.

 As with all appliances in your home, size really does matter.
 The size of your unit needs to be determined by the job you want the machine to accomplish and where you can put it.
 The two main application categories for electric tankless water heaters are point-of-use and whole-house.

 Point-of-use models, as the name implies, are meant to be used near the fixtures which will use the hot water.
 Given their compact design, placing them won’t be an issue, but you have to keep in mind that point-of-use units generally have a lower max kW, meaning they are limited by how much hot water GPM rate they can produce.

 The size of point-of-use heaters can be so small that they will fit right under your kitchen sink, or as big enough to fit inside of a small closet if you want to make it more discrete.